tbensky/Prolog-CLP/README.md

 # Learning Constraint Logic Programming with Prolog

-This page is a research record of my attenpt to learn Prolog programming using Constraint Logic Programming (CLP).
+This page is a research record of my attempt to learn Prolog programming using Constraint Logic Programming (CLP).

 ## Project: Basic ideas